 In October 2020 we received a Refusal to File letter from the FDA regarding our BLA for omburtamab.
 We plan to resubmit the BLA.
-The FDA retains discretion to decide again not to file our BLA for omburtamab and may refuse to accept an accelerated approval pathway for omburtamab or our other product candidates which could have a material adverse impact on our development and approval process for these product candidates and our other product candidates.
+The FDA retains discretion to decide again not to file our BLA for omburtamab which could have a material adverse impact on our development and approval process for omburtamab.

-We initiated submission of a rolling BLA for omburtamab in June 2020 under the FDA's rolling review process and completed the rolling submission in August 2020.
+We initiated submission of a BLA for omburtamab in June 2020 under the FDA's rolling review process and completed the submission in August 2020.
 In October 2020 we received a Refusal to File letter from the FDA regarding the BLA for omburtamab.
-The reason for the FDA's decision to issue the Refusal to File letter was that upon preliminary review, the FDA determined that certain parts of the Chemistry, Manufacturing and Control (CMC) Module and the Clinical Module of the BLA required further detail.
+The reason for the FDA's Refusal to File was that upon preliminary review, the FDA determined that certain parts of the Chemistry, Manufacturing and Control (CMC) Module and the Clinical Module of the BLA required further detail.
 Among other things, the FDA requested that detailed validation data be included in the CMC Module, that clinical study data and external control data be reanalyzed using a propensity score adjusted analysis for important baseline characteristics, such as prior receipt of irradiation, and that further supportive evidence in the form of direct anti-tumor effect be included in the Clinical Module.
-We have been working closely with the FDA to resolve these issues and have a meeting with the FDA scheduled for March 26, 2021, to discuss the adequacy of the external control reanalysis and supporting data to demonstrate direct anti-tumor effect for a BLA resubmission.
-Assuming a positive outcome of these discussions, we expect to resubmit our BLA for omburtamab by the end of the second quarter of 2021 or the third quarter of 2021.
-However, there is no assurance that we will be successful in these discussions or that the FDA would accept our proposal and our data as sufficient to allow the BLA resubmission.
-In addition, the FDA may raise additional issues and pose questions to us that may delay the resubmission of our BLA for omburtamab, the filing of the BLA for omburtamab by the FDA, the approval process and the ultimate issuance of any Marketing Authorizations for omburtamab.
+We have been working closely with the FDA to resolve these issues and have discussed the adequacy of the external control reanalysis and supporting data to demonstrate direct anti-tumor effect for a BLA resubmission.
+We are in the process of preparing a resubmission of the BLA for omburtamab by the end of the first quarter of 2022.

+We plan to commercialize omburtamab as soon as possible after obtaining FDA approval, if such approval occurs.
+However, there is no assurance that the FDA will accept our proposal and our data as sufficient to allow the BLA resubmission.
+In addition, the FDA may raise additional issues and pose questions to us that may delay the resubmission of our BLA for omburtamab, the filing of the BLA for omburtamab by the FDA, the approval process and the ultimate issuance of any Marketing Authorization for omburtamab.
 We may not be able to provide a satisfactory or a timely response to FDA questions or we may not be able to timely gather the required data, or at all, to prepare our BLA submission for omburtamab as planned.
 If we are unable to address all questions or concerns the FDA has raised or may raise or if we do not have timely access to the data required for the preparations of the BLA, we may not be able to timely submit our BLA and ultimately receive a Marketing Authorization for omburtamab.
 If the FDA files the BLA and we are delayed or unable to provide data in response to FDA information requests, the PDUFA date for our BLA may be extended or we may receive a Complete Response Letter, which would have a material adverse effect on our business, results of operation and financial condition.